Prussian virtues

 Prussian virtues (German: preußische Tugenden) are the virtues associated with the historical Kingdom of Prussia (1701–1918).
-They were derived from Prussia's militarism and the ethical code of the Prussian Army as well as from bourgeois values such as honesty and frugality that were influenced by Pietism and the Enlightenment.
-The so-called "German virtues" that include punctuality, order and diligence can also be traced back to Prussian virtues.
+They were derived from Prussia's militarism and the ethical code of the Prussian Army as well as from bourgeois values such as honesty and frugality that were influenced by Lutheran Pietism and the Enlightenment.
+The so-called "German virtues" that include punctuality, order, and diligence can also be traced back to Prussian virtues.

 History

 Pietism, which emphasized individual piety and leading an active Christian life, exerted a significant influence on the Prussian court and its nobility from the time of its founding in the late seventeenth century.
 Although King Frederick William I (r.
 1713–1740) was a Calvinist, he had considerable respect for Lutheran-based Pietism.
 He felt that it had a moderating influence on the tensions between Lutherans and Calvinists within both the kingdom and the court.
 It also brought with it practical social benefits such as the Francke Foundation, which opened charity schools and orphanages.
 Pietism quickly became closely intertwined with Prussian governmental bodies at all levels and among all estates.
 Numerous pastors and administrators educated in the spirit of Pietism at the University of Halle carried its values out into the country.
 It was also embraced by some of Prussia's high-ranking military officers such as Field Marshal Dubislav Gneomar von Natzmer who championed Pietist attempts to free the army of vices such as gambling and the use of brothels.

 At that time, Prussian territory was spread over wide areas, some of them far apart, and its population was heterogeneous.
 The majority of Prussians were Lutherans, a minority (including parts of the ruling family) Calvinists, and another minority Catholics.
 After King Frederick the Great (r.
 1740–1786) brought Jews into the country, a total of four larger religious communities existed in the state, along with several smaller free churches.
-Ethnically, in addition to the German majority, there were Slavic (Polish, Sorbian and Kashubian) and Baltic (Prussian Lithuanians and Curonians) minorities, and a not insignificant proportion of the population, especially in Berlin, consisted of descendants of French Huguenots.
+Ethnically, in addition to the German majority, there were Slavic (Polish, Sorbian, and Kashubian) and Baltic (Prussian Lithuanians and Curonians) minorities, and a significant minority of the population, especially in Berlin, consisted of descendants of French Huguenots.
 In such a heterogeneous state, the ideas of Pietism, which eventually took on the character of a "Prussian state religion", proved to be a valuable area of commonality.